codebar/tutorials/sql/lesson2/tutorial.md

 #### LIKE operator

-Another operator you can use to select multiple results at a time is the operator **LIKE**.
+Another operator you can use to select multiple records at a time is the operator **LIKE**.
 This operator is used to filter text columns with partial matches.

 When using **LIKE**, there are two wildcards you can use in your conditions.
 Those are: